 - Remove from the oven, add beef broth to the bottom of the roasting pan, and turn the temp down to 275 F.

-- Add your roast back to the oven and cook for an APPROXIMATE 40 minutes.
-This is for a 2 lb roast at about 145 F. This WILL vary.
+- Add your roast back to the oven and cook for an APPROXIMATE 50-75 minutes.
+This is for a 2 lb roast.
+40-50 minutes for a rare roast, 60 minutes or longer for a medium roast.
+This WILL vary.
 Check your meat temp and if your roast is larger or smaller, that will make the cook time different.
+Thickness will also make a difference.

 How to store leftover roast